-The Proposed Action involves in-water demolition and construction, which has the potential to affect sensitive aquatic environments, including essential fish habitat.
-A Federal Consistency Determination will be prepared.
+The Proposed Action involves in-water demolition and construction, which has the potential to affect sensitive aquatic environments.
+A Federal Consistency Determination was prepared documenting the Navy's finding that the Proposed Action is consistent to the maximum extent practicable with Maryland's enforceable policies.
 USNA is a National Historic Landmark and listed on the National Register of Historic Places.
 Anne Arundel County is in nonattainment for ozone and sulfur dioxide; a conformity applicability analysis and Record of Non-Applicability have been prepared.
+An essential fish habitat assessment was prepared, and correspondence with the National Marine Fisheries Service identified conservation measures that the Navy will implement to minimize adverse effects on essential fish habitat.